 She is now writing a book about her experiences, and what they meant to her.

 “It is one of the most amazing things I’ve done in my life and I would do it all again.
-The connection with other boats and people, the places we saw that I would never ever in my life have gone to, like the Marquesas Islands or these tiny atolls in the Pacific where you are entirely on our own – it is wonderful.”
+The connection with other boats and people, the places we saw that I would never ever in my life have gone to, like the Marquesas Islands or these tiny atolls in the Pacific where you are entirely on your own – it is wonderful.”

 She adds: “On the rally, you become really very close to others because you are doing something together and in radio contact daily.
 You hear about other people’s problems and you share yours, and a solution is given to you by somebody in the group.
 We could have done it just the two of us, but it wouldn’t have been the same without the other people waiting for you.”